golint-fixer/hersshel/README.md

 A self-hosted RSS feed aggregator written in Go.

-It is aimed to be lightweight, easy to work with, powerful and customizable.
+It is lightweight, easy to work with, powerful and customizable.

-Its design is tighly coupled to container and microservices architecture.
+Its design is tightly coupled to container and micro-services architecture.

+The current RDBMS supported is PostgreSQL, you're welcome to PR to support more driver.

 __This project is under heavy development__